jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByUserId(_findByUserId int64) ([]*Comment, error)
 ```
-FindByUserId searchs against the primary key user_id and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByUserId searchs against the database table field user_id and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go